University of Worcester's Inclusive Ethos is 'World-leading', says Minister for Sport

 The University has established a solid global reputation as a centre of excellence for disability sport, and has been involved in discussions with the Tokyo 2020 Paralympic Committee on planning a legacy for its games.

-"I think it's important we do look at what is being provided here and try and roll it out across the Country so that everybody has the opportunity to participate in sport," the Minister added.
+"I think it's important we do look at what is being provided here and try to roll it out across the Country so that everybody has the opportunity to participate in sport," the Minister added.

 Tracey Crouch shares her impressions of the University